 You may have a creditor who has tried to collect a debt.
 In order to collect the money, they can sue you in court.

-All of this sounds upsetting, but there are rules about what creditors can and cannot do.
+All of this may sound upsetting, but there are rules about what creditors can and cannot do.
 They cannot:

-- You cannot be fired from your job because your wages are being taken to pay a debt, so long as this only happens once in a twelve month period.
+You also cannot be fired from your job because your wages are being taken to pay a debt, so long as this only happens once in a 12-month period.
 And if a second garnishment is for child support, you can’t be fired for that, either.